-Not all of your application relies on your GPA and entrance exam scores and not all of being a good health professional does either.
-This is why we greatly promote getting as much experience as you can.
-Experience also helps solidify your career choice and can come in a variety of forms.
+Not all of your application relies on GPA and entrance exam scores.
+Experience also helps solidify one's career choice and can come in a variety of forms.

 Experience can mean shadowing and observing various health care professionals.
-There is no special trick to starting this, you just have to start asking!
+Starting to ask to shadow is a great step to achieving this goal.

-Perhaps start with your own family care professional.
-You can try approaching them in a variety of ways depending on how busy their office is - email, in person, hard copy letter, a combination of all three.
+Starting with one's own general practitioner is a good place.Try approaching them in a variety of ways depending on how busy their office is - email, in person, hard copy letter, a combination of all three.

-Each one of our professors on campus work on a research project.
+A variety of faculty work on research projects.
 Ask them if they are currently working on something and what it is.
-If you are interested, ask if there is room for you to observe and learn more.
+If you are interested, ask to observe and learn more.

 Internships come in a variety of forms, time spans, and locations from Huntsville to across the Globe.